 The broad principal aim of this OHMP is to restore and manage c.
-312.62ha of peatland habitat, including blanket bog and wet heath, within the afforested area to the northwest corner of the site, and within the open upland area of the site adjacent to the proposed infrastructure (the areas targeted for restoration are shown on SEI Figure 8.5.1).
+422.07ha of peatland habitat within the afforested area to the northwest corner of the Ben Sca, and within the open upland area adjacent to, and to the south of, the proposed Balmeanach infrastructure (the areas targeted for restoration are shown on SEI Figure V5.29).
 Further details, including specific objectives to meet the principal aim, are provided in Section 3.0.

-Additional recommendations in relation to ornithological monitoring are discussed in Section 4.8.5.
+Additional recommendations in relation to ornithological monitoring are discussed in Section 4.8.2.